Information for Funeral Directors

 - If the femoral arteries have also been recovered, treat the legs hypodermically or with cavity packs.

-If there is anything we can do for you, please don’t hesitate to contact our LifeSource liaisons, Melinda and Kelley, by phone at 1-888-5-DONATE.
+If there is anything we can do for you, please don’t hesitate to contact our LifeSource liaison Melinda by phone at 1-888-5-DONATE.